Indrani Aikath Gyaltsen: Suicide

-She died after consuming sodium phosphate (rat poison) in 1994 not long after the plagiarism was discovered.
-She had come back to her father's ancestral house where she was engaged in a contentious battle over property and assets against her own mother and sister, from whom she was estranged.
+She died after consuming poison in 1994 not long after the plagiarism was discovered.
+She had come back to her deceased father's ancestral house where she was engaged in a contentious battle over his property and assets against her own mother and sister, from whom she was estranged.

 Khushwant Singh wrote about her in his book Women and Men in My Life, which he dedicated to her.